Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: SSNAL Method for Dual Problem ( )

-It is widely known that continuous piecewise affine functions and twice continuously differentiable functions are all strongly semismooth everywhere, then we can get that $\P_{\|\cdot\|_{1}}^{\sigma\lambda\omega}(\cdot)$ is strongly semismooth.
+It is widely known that continuous piecewise affine functions and twice continuously differentiable functions are all strongly semismooth everywhere.
+Therefore, $\P_{\|\cdot\|_{1}}^{\sigma\lambda\omega}(\cdot)$ is strongly semismooth.
 Thus, we can employ the SSN algorithm to solve the semismooth nonlinear equations (\ref{gra}).
 The convergence results for SSN algorithm are stated in the following theorem. \begin{theorem} Let the sequence $\{u^{(l)}\}$ be generated by SSN algorithm.
 Then $u^{(l)}$ converge to the unique optimal solution $u^\infty\in\mathbb{R}^{n}$ of the problem in (\ref{gra}) and